eR-Biostat/Courses/Inference/README.md

 ## Making R based education materials accessible for all

 ## Inference
-This group of courses are developed at a master level  and cover difference aspects of statistical inference.
+This group of courses is developed at a master level  and cover different aspects of statistical inference.

 ## Available courses in this module:
 * **## Sample size calculation using R